ryanalphabet/codegolf/README.md

 overshoots the last piece of the board, the die must be rerolled.

 Snakes *CAN NOT* be placed so that it would move the player to a negative board position.

 Ladders *CAN* be placed so that it would move the player past the end position.
+If this happens, print "LADDERWINNER!" and end the game.

 ## Challenge: